Caroline Barnes + MTHK

 • Poking your eye while applying mascara.

-• Artificial lashes affects your lashes' natural ability to repel dust and maintain tear film stability.
+• Artificial lashes affect your lashes' natural ability to repel dust and maintain tear film stability.

 • Eyelash extensions can cause your eyelashes to fall off.